kiloguy/indent-converter/README.md

        indent-converter --help

        {t2s | s2t}     # Mode selection.
 "Tabs to spaces" or "spaces to tabs".
-       SPACES_PER_TAB  # Specify how many spaces should be transform to a tab.
+       SPACES_PER_TAB  # Specify how many spaces will be transform to a tab.
 Should be a positive integer.
        EXT ...         # Specify file extensions to process.
 Must specify at least one. (ex: .js .html)
 ```